Focused Meshy alternative

 Does Image3D have a public API like Meshy?

 Image3D is primarily a browser product today.
-Meshy publicly documents API workflows, so Meshy is the better fit when the main requirement is backend automation.
+Meshy publicly documents API workflows and API credit pricing, so Meshy is the better fit when the main requirement is backend automation.

 Can I use Image3D instead of Meshy for GLB files?